-For €8,291 thousand to the release, in the consolidated financial statements, of the deferred tax liabilities recognifurther tax assets were recognized as it is doubtful that all zed in prior years on the disparity between fair value and the conditions for their recovery will materialize. the amount valid for tax purposes of the Sarca mall held Contingent assets/liabilities consists mainly of the effects by IGD's subsidiary IGD Management under the ordinary for the various Group companies of the cancellation of the tax regime.
-This disparity was basically eliminated by IGD IRAP (regional business tax) balance for 2019 and first ad-Management's exercise of the option granted by Art.
-110 vance payment for 2020, as provided for by the "Decreto of Decree Law 104 of 14/08/2020 (the "August Decree," Rilancio" (Recovery Decree) published in the Gazzetta Ufconverted into Law 126 of 13 October 2020) to realign ficiale on 19 May 2020. statutory amounts with those valid for tax purposes and to revalue business assets, including for tax purposes;
+- > For €8,291 thousand to the release, in the consolidated financial statements, of the deferred tax liabilities recognized in prior years on the disparity between fair value and the amount valid for tax purposes of the Sarca mall held by IGD's subsidiary IGD Management under the ordinary tax regime.
+This disparity was basically eliminated by IGD Management's exercise of the option granted by Art.
+110 of Decree Law 104 of 14/08/2020 (the "August Decree," converted into Law 126 of 13 October 2020) to realign statutory amounts with those valid for tax purposes and to revalue business assets, including for tax purposes; - > For €4,931 thousand to the release, in the consolidated financial statements, of the deferred tax liabilities recognized in prior years on the disparity between fair value and the amount valid for tax purposes of the Millennium Center in Rovereto held by IGD's subsidiary Millennium Gallery under the ordinary tax regime.
+This disparity was basically eliminated by IGD Management's exercise of the option granted by Art.
+110 of Decree Law 104 of 14/08/2020 (the "August Decree," converted into Law 126 of 13 October 2020) to realign statutory amounts with those valid for tax purposes and to revalue business assets, including for tax purposes;